mhonatendai/cyber_attack_timeline/README.md

   - _**pip install matplotlib**_
 - Install the Tkinter library for interactive plotting using the following command:
   - _**sudo apt-get install python3-tk**_
+- Make sure you have the attack_logs.txt file and then run the timeline_generator.py in you favourite IDE.